Are you a blogger who is trying to monetize your blog, but having a hard time doing so?

 5. You're displaying too much advertisement

-That's a big no no. Your readers are coming to your blog to get value out of it.
+That's a serious no no. Your readers are coming to your blog to get value out of it.
 Even the greatest of articles won't keep people on your blog if they get vexed with banners and popups everywhere.

 Of course, you need to make money, so this doesn't mean you can't place advertisements, but keep them tasteful and uninterruptive.